honojs/node-server/README.md

 ## Requirement

-The required Node.js versions are as follows:
+It works on Node.js versions greater than 18.x.
+The specific required Node.js versions are as follows:

 - 18.x => 18.14.1+
 - 19.x => 19.7.0+